Your Everything Guide to Beating Bacne

 The good news is that many blemish-blitzing face washes can double up on your bod, providing you rinse skin with tepid water and blot—don’t rub—dry with a towel when you hop out the shower.
 Reach for cleansers dosed with tea tree oil, sulphur or salicylic acid, which are able to mop up oil and dissolve the bacteria that’s blocking your pores.
 Try Alpha-H Clear Skin Daily Face & Body Wash (£35).

-Bear with me here: Body cream might be the last thing you fancy slathering over spots, but it’s needed to balance your skin after using a deep-cleansing wash.
+Bear with me here: body cream might be the last thing you fancy slathering over spots, but it’s needed to balance your skin after using a deep-cleansing wash.
 Plump for oil-free lotions with a mild hydroxy acid, recommends Penford, as it will “gently offer ongoing exfoliation to prevent build-up of pore-clogging cells.”
-Try Ameliorate Skin Smoothing Body Lotion (£23), which plies spots with resurfacing lactic acid and is also great for treating keratosis pilaris.
+Try Ameliorate Transforming Body Lotion (£23), which plies spots with resurfacing lactic acid and is also great for treating keratosis pilaris.
 Bonus.

 There’s a bit of a rumour going around that sunbathing is good for bacne, but Penford reveals the real reason your spots might clear up on holiday.
 “It may actually be that the relaxation of being away is the key factor,” she explains.
 “If stress levels are reduced, testosterone levels lower, and so too will your acne.”